adrianokerber/suggestionadapter/README.md

 # Suggestion Adapter
 ## The custom adapter for auto-complete triggered by a string

 This is the SuggestionAdapter.
-An adapter aimed to be used (But not only) with the AutoCompleteTextView component.
+An adapter aimed to be used (But not only) with the AutoCompleteTextView component from Android.
 The main point is that the adapter has a trigger (String) that starts the auto-complete list and will insert the user input + the suggestions from the list.

 ### Usage examples